imliuyzh/lfs101x-notes/chapter15.md

 showmess openSUSE
 ```

-> A constant variable is defined like `readonly var='val'` in bash.
+> A constant variable is defined like `readonly NAME='value'` in bash.
 Constant variables can be used just like a regular variable except you cannot change their value after definition.

 ## Boolean Expressions
 | Operator | Operation |